KatarinaKelsey/Antigone_Notes/README.md

 ### Bibliography

 * Benjamin, W. (1923) The task of the translator.
 In: Benjamin, W., Arendt, E (ed.), Zohn, H. (trans.)
-(1969) Illuminations (pp. 69-82).
+(1969) *Illuminations* (pp. 69-82).
 New York : Schocken Books.
 Retrieved from https://victorianpersistence.files.wordpress.com/2013/10/walter-benjamin-the-task-of-the-translator-an-introduction-to-the-translation-of-baudelaires-tableaux-parisiens.pdf
 * Benjamin, W. (1940) Theses on the philosophy of history.
 In Benjamin, W. Arendt, E (ed.), Zohn, H. (trans.)
-(1969) Illuminations (pp. 253-264).
+(1969) *Illuminations* (pp. 253-264).
 New York : Schocken Books.
 Retrieved from http://pages.ucsd.edu/~rfrank/class_web/ES-200A/Week%202/benjamin_ps.pdf
-* Butler, J. (2000) Antigone's claim : Kinship between life and death.
-New York, New York : Columbia University Press
+* Butler, J. (2000) *Antigone's claim : Kinship between life and death*.
+New York, New York : Columbia University Press.
 * Hölderlin, F. (2001) Holderlin's notes to Antigone.
 In: Constantine, D. (trans.)
-(2001)
-* Hölderlin's Sophocles: Oedipus and Antigone (pp. 113-118).
+(2001) *Hölderlin's Sophocles: Oedipus and Antigone* (pp. 113-118).
 Tarset, England : Bloodaxe Books.
 Retrieved from https://www.scribd.com/doc/88642241/Hölderlin-s-Antigone
 * de Man, P. (1986) Conclusions: Walter Benjamin's 'The Task of the Translator’.
-In: de Man, P. The resistance to theory (pp.73-105).
+In: de Man, P. (1986) *The resistance to theory* (pp.73-105).
 Minneapolis: University of Minnesota Press.
 Retrieved from http://www.colorado.edu/humanities/ferris/Courses/Benjamin/DeMan,%20Paul-Conclusions%20Walter%20Benjamins%20The%20Task%20of%20the%20Translator_The%20Resistance%20to%20Theory%2073-105.pdf
-* Sophocles.
-Antigone.
+* Sophocles. *Antigone*.
 Translated from German by Friedrich Hölderlin 1982.
 Retrieved from http://gutenberg.spiegel.de/buch/antigone-6244/1
-* Steiner, G. (1969) Antigones : How the Antigone legend has endured in Western literature, art, and thought.
-London : Yale University Press
+* Steiner, G. (1969) *Antigones : How the Antigone legend has endured in Western literature, art, and thought*.
+London : Yale University Press.